klebgenomics/KleborateModular/docs/source/modules.rst

 * Call a sequence type using the same logic as for 7-gene MLST
 * Report the phylogenetic lineage associated with each sequence type, as outlined below and detailed in the corresponding papers
-* Report the structural variant of the mobile genetic element that is usually associated with that phylogenetic lineage (for *ybt* and *iuc* only)
+* Report the structural variant of the mobile genetic element that is usually associated with that phylogenetic lineage (for *ybt* and *rmpADC* only)

 The *ybt*\ , *clb*\ , *iuc*\ , *iro* and *rmpADC* locus-specific ST schemes, and *rmpA2* alleles, are defined in the *K. pneumoniae* `Bacterial Isolate Genome Sequence Database <https://bigsdb.pasteur.fr/klebsiella/>`_.